Antonios-Sotiriou/Antonios-Sotiriou/README.md

-- 👋 Hi, I’m @Antonios-Sotiriou,i am from Greece but currently i live and work in Austria in the Gastronomy sector.
+- 👋 Hi, I’m Antonios-Sotiriou,i am from Greece but currently i live and work in Austria in the Gastronomy sector.
 - 👀 I’m interested in everythink that has to do with computer science, from electricity input to web development.
 - 🌱 I’m currently learning C programming language and i can say for sure that i like it very much.
 - 💞️ I’m looking to collaborate on C programming language projects,to sharpen my skills.Also Python and javascript projects would be awesome.